rtCamp/snapwp-helper/docs/hooks.md

 ##### Parameters

-- `$variables` _(array<string,array{description:string,default:string,required:bool}>)_: This array contains the details of the environment variables.
-Each element provides the following information:
+- `$variables` _(array<string,array{description:string,default:string,required:bool}>)_: This array contains the details of the environment variables, keyed to the variable name.
+Each item provides the following information:

    - `description` _(string)_: A brief explanation of what the variable controls or configures.
    - `default` _(string)_: The default value assigned to the variable if not set explicitly.
-   - `required` _(bool)_: Indicates if this variable is mandatory for proper functionality.
+   - `required` _(bool)_: Whether the variable is mandatory for proper functionality.

 ### Plugin Updater